 A visualization of the average level of signal around TSS and transcriptional end site (TES).
 For each individual gene, it generates a visualization of the signal and identification of DNA motifs recognized by transcription factors and regulators in microalgae.

-Case of study 1: from RNA-seq raw sequencing data to biological processes and pathways.
+Case study 1: from RNA-seq raw sequencing data to biological processes and pathways.

-This case of study is based on RNA-seq data generated by us and illustrate the generation of relevant information suitable for publication.
-It consists in a RNA-seq study carried out using Haematococcus which has a key role in the bio-production of astaxanthin (Hoys et al., 2021; Serrano-Pérez et al., 2022).
-The analysis has been performed for vegetative Haematococcus pluvialis cells, grown both under N sufficiency and under moderate N limitation in order to unveil the transcriptomic program enhancing astaxanthin biosynthesis under N deprivation and it illustrate the type of information that ALGAEFUN with MARACAS is able to reveal from raw sequencing data.
+This case study is based on RNA-seq data generated in this thesisand illustrates the generation of relevant information suitable for publication.
+It consists of an RNA-seq study carried out using Haematococcus, a microalga of industrial interest for the bio-production of astaxanthin (Hoys et al., 2021).
+The analysis has been performed for vegetative Haematococcus pluvialis cells, grown both under N sufficiency and under moderate N limitation in order to unveil the transcriptomic program enhancing astaxanthin biosynthesis under N deprivation.
+This illustrates the type of information that ALGAEFUN with MARACAS is able to reveal from raw sequencing data.

-The high-throughput sequencing raw data in fastq format is processed using MARACAS in order to obtain the set of differentially expressed genes using a criterion solely based on a fold-change value of 1.5.
-The report produced by MARACAS describe all samples as of high quality and notified no problem during read mapping to reference genome with mapping rates greater than 86%.
-Scatter plots comparing gene expression between samples are also produced in the MARACAS report.
-High Pearson correlations greater than 98% are identified between replicates of the same condition.
-Accordingly, automatically hierarchical clustering combined with Principal Components Analysis (PCA) that leads to the identification of more stable clusters, due to the noise reduction achieved with PCA, is performed by MARACAS (Fig. 17-2).
-It identifies two clearly separated clusters constituted by the control (N sufficiency) and experimental condition samples (moderate N deprivation).
-Volcano plots comparing moderate N limitation with N sufficiency transcriptomes are used in the report to represent the repressed genes and activated genes identified with a fold-change threshold of two and a q-value threshold of 0.05.
+The high-throughput sequencing raw data in fastq format was processed using MARACAS in order to obtain the set of differentially expressed genes using a criterion based on a fold-change value of 2 and a q-value of 0.05.
+The report produced by MARACAS confirmed that all samples as of high quality and notified no problem during read mapping to the reference genome with mapping rates greater than 86%.
+Scatter plots comparing gene expression between samples were also produced in the MARACAS report.
+High Pearson correlations greater than 98% were identified between replicates of the same condition.
+Accordingly, automatically hierarchical clustering combined with Principal Components Analysis (PCA) that leads to the identification of more stable clusters, due to the noise reduction achieved with PCA, was performed by MARACAS (Fig. 17-2).
+It identified two clearly separated clusters constituted by the control (N sufficiency) and experimental condition samples (moderate N deprivation).
+Volcano plots comparing moderate N limitation with N sufficiency transcriptomes were used in the report to represent the repressed genes and activated genes.
 Moderate N limitation has shown a strong repressing effect over the transcriptome with respect to N sufficient conditions, identifying 414 activated and 5348 repressed genes (Fig. 17-1).
 These lists of genes can be then inputted into ALGAEFUN to determine significantly over-represented biological processes or pathways affected in the studied experimental conditions.

 As described previously, ALGAEFUN can perform two different types of functional enrichment analysis when a set of genes from an RNA-seq analysis is used as input: GO terms and KEGG pathways enrichment.
 The GO terms analysis can identify, for example, specific biological processes enriched in the set of genes.
 One of the available graphical representations of the GO enrichment results in ALGAEFUN are the bar-plot included in Figure 17-5 that presents the biological processes enriched in the activated set of genes obtained from the Haematococcus RNA-seq study under moderate N limitation experiment.
 Reduced availability of nitrogen activates processes like biosynthesis of secondary metabolites, TCA cycle or pyruvate metabolism at a transcriptomic level.
 GO term analysis provide a general overview of the functional annotation of gene sets since they constitute universal functional terms not specific to a particular organisms.
-Complementary, KEGG pathway enrichment is specific to the corresponding organisms and can be more informative in some cases.
+Complementary, KEGG pathway enrichment is specific to the corresponding organism and can be more informative in some cases.
 It allows to identify the transcriptomic activated enzymes in enriched pathways (Fig. 17-3).
 The genes involved in these processes can be further studied individually and their expression level in both conditions can be compared (Fig. 17-4).